This is my lemon meringue cocktail recipe! So yummy, you’ll want more than one!

 Into the shaker it goes and, as I said, I cap the shaker and shake the crap out of it.

-I pour the contents of the shaker into a highball glass.
+I pour the contents of the shaker into a rocks glass.

 Now, look and you will see that it has separated a little bit.
 You just need to stir it every once in a while so it stays smooth.